1. F-2 Resident Visa and Permission for Employment

 5. Allowances pursuant to the National Basic Living Security Act (If, eligible)

-※ If you do not have a person who has a legal duty to support you, or even if you do have one, he/she does not have the ability to support you or he/she does not provide you with support while you earn less than the guaranteed minimum income, you may apply for financial support for livelihood, residence, medical care, education, and others at the community service office of the Eup/Myeon/Dong in the area of your residence.
+* If you don't have a person who has a legal duty to support you, or even if you do one, he/she does not have the ability to support you or he/she doesn't provide you with support while you earn less than the guaranteed minimum income, you may apply for financial support for livelihood, medical care, education, and others at the community service office of the Eup/Myeon/Dong in the area of your residence.

 6. Health Insurance Benefits Pursuant to the National Health Insurance Act

-If you are not eligible to enjoy the benefits of medical services under the current medical social security systems (e.g. health insurance or medical care allowances), the Ministry of Health and Welfare may provide you with financial support for hospitalization and surgery whenever your circumstance requires such treatments.
+If you are not eligible to enjoy the benefits of medical services under the current medical social security systems (e.g. health insurance or medical care allowances), the Ministry of Health and Welfare may provide you with financial support for and hospitalization whenever your circumstances require treatments.

 8. Elementary and Secondary Education